huntdatacenter/docs/docs/coordination/agreements/downloads.md

 ::: details Clarification of the form fields

-The following form fields are including in the "HUNT Cloud Invoice Profile" version 1.8.
+The following form fields are including in the "HUNT Cloud Invoice Profile" version 2.0.

 **Data space**

-- *NAME*: Specify the data space where you would like to attache the invoice profile.
+- *NAME*: Specify the data space where you would like to attach the invoice profile.
 - *LEADER*: Specify the full name of the data space leader that is responsible for the payment.

 **Invoice unit**

-Add DATA SPACE or leave blank if the profile is for your data space.
-Data spaces on the BLUE subscription have the option to specify labs as individual invoice profiles.
-If so, add a lab name that is already registered under your data space.
+*DATA SPACE* is default.
+This means that the Invoice profile will cover accrued costs for all labs attached to your data space.

+You may register additional invoice profiles if you want to separate lab costs in individual bills.
+To do so, register one new invoice profile per lab and add your LAB NAME as the invoice unit.
+Note that you are required to already have registered one invoice profile with DATA SPACE as invoice unit before you can add individual invoice profiles for your labs.

 **Invoice contact**